Storyblok Raises $80M Series C - Read News

 In 2021, marketing automation goes well beyond the standard scheduled social media posts and email campaigns.
 By implementing the modern principles of intelligent content, companies can seamlessly automate a bulk of the content creation and management processes, while at the same time ensuring the same high quality of personalization in each and every case.

-Section titled 6.
-API-first commerce to take a bigger share 6.
-API-first commerce to take a bigger share
+6. API-first commerce to take a bigger share

 Gartner puts this among their “Top 10 Trends in Digital Commerce” and adds that API-based (same as API-first) eCommerce is set out to out-weigh the traditional monolithic counterpart in the coming years.
 This is not surprising, as API-first commerce is inherently more omnichannel-friendly.
 With the extreme popularity of mobile commerce and IoT, omnichannel presence has become the center of attention across all online businesses.
 By separating the back-end and the front-end of the operation, API-first commerce ensures simultaneous publication of highly personalized content on every device.